-There are currently no recognised non-designated heritage assets within the Parish, although the Kent Heritage Environment Record maintained by Kent County Council includes one unlisted building, ten archaeological sites and nine cropmarks and other features.
+There are currently no non-designated heritage assets recognised within the Parish by Sevenoaks District Council as local planning authority, although the Kent Heritage Environment Record maintained by Kent County Council includes one unlisted building, ten archaeological sites and nine cropmarks and other features.

 The NPPF recognises local listings as heritage assets which should be conserved in a manner appropriate to their significance, so that they can be enjoyed for their contribution to the quality of life of this and future generations.
 The Framework states that the effect of an application on the significance of a non-designated heritage asset should be taken into account in determining a planning application.
 A project specification has been prepared to identify buildings/features which, while not on the statutory list of buildings that are of national significance, make a valuable contribution to the distinctiveness of the Parish (see project FP18 - Creation of a Local List of Non-designated Heritage Assets in Appendix 3).

-Policy FNP9 - Heritage
+Policy FNP8 - Heritage